G4brym/Minesfinder/README.md

 ### 3. Build

-To build this project ou can use any IDE, or just run the command "ant".
+To build this project you can use any IDE, or just run the command "ant".

 You can also grab the last .jar file from the [releses tab](https://github.com/G4brym/Minesfinder/releases)

 ### 4. Preview